 Katherine Herman, owner of Gathered Threads, has been fermenting and experimenting with vegetables since 2007.
 She loves some of the standard ferments, but has been inspired to create new recipes from the abundant harvests of vegetable farms.
 Having been a vegetable farmer for over 11 years, she understands vegetables, vegetable quality, and various preserving techniques.
 Fermenting has resonated with Katherine since it not only retains the nutritional quality of the vegetables, but fermenting actually increases it.
 Fermented foods are probiotic in nature, helping our digestive systems and our whole body!
 Vegetables used in the cultures are sustainably grown without pesticides.

-Kimchi, Curtido, Sauerrubenkraut, and Tsukemono.
+Our cultures are made fresh from organic & sustainably grown produce in small-batch quantities.
+Many of our culture recipes and ideas are influenced by traditional recipes and peoples from around the world, such as Kimchi, Curtido, Sauerrubenkraut, and Tsukemono.
 In our cultures, we aim to perfect those traditional blends as well as introduce some of our own unique inspirations of vegetable & herb pairings, such as Beets ‘N Fennel, Rosemary’d Turnips, and Kohl Dill Pickle.

 The awareness about cultured foods is increasing in our communities!
 However, access to cultured foods remains limited, as well as knowledge how to make your own cultures depending on your family traditions and exposures.
-My vision with fermenting, selling cultured products, and starting a Culture CSA is to increase accessibility to cultured food as well as provide diversity within the cultured products.
+Our vision with fermenting, selling cultured products, and starting a Culture CSA is to increase accessibility to cultured food as well as provide diversity within the cultured products.